raspibolt/raspibolt/bonus/lightning/balance-of-satoshis.md

 Now we’ll make sure our Telegram Bot command starts as a systemd service on the Raspberry Pi so it’s always running.

-* As user “admin”, create the service file.
+* As user "admin", create the service file.

   ```sh
   $ sudo nano /etc/systemd/system/bos-telegram.service
   ```

 * Paste the following configuration.
-Replace <CONNECTION_CODE> with your own connection code.
+Replace YourConnectionCode with your own connection code provided by your bot above.
 Save and exit.

   ```ini
   # /etc/systemd/system/bos-telegram.service